Rynoltice: Administrative division

+Etymology

+The name Rynoltice is derived from the personal name Rýnolt/Rejnholt (a Czech form of the German name Raginwald), meaning "the village of Rýnolt's/Rejnholt's people".

 Geography

 Rynoltice is located about 16 km west of Liberec.
 It lies mostly in the Ralsko Uplands.
 The western part of the municipal territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Rynoltice, the Vápenný mountain at 790 m above sea level.
 The stream Panenský potok originates on the slopes of Vápenný and then flows across the municipality.

 History

 The first written mention of Rynoltice is from 1364.
 The village was founded in the 13th century by German colonists.
 During the Hussite Wars, the village was ransacked.
 It was resettled in 1563.

 Transport

-The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the municipality.
+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) runs through the municipality.

 Rynoltice is located on the railway line Liberec–Děčín.